New Zealand Map

 Did you know that the legal system of New Zealand is common law system, based on English model, with special legislation and land courts for the Maori?

-When you are traveling around or looking for accommodation in New Zealand, you would better know, that (there are in total lengths of roadways total: 94,902 km, paved: 62,759 km (includes 199 km of expressways), unpaved: 32,143 km (2012)) and the most crowded areas in this country are: Auckland 1.344 million; WELLINGTON (capital) 383,000 (2015).
-The urbanization rate in this country looks like the following: urban population: 86.3% of total population (2015).
+When you are traveling around or looking for accommodation in New Zealand, you would better know that (the lengths of roadways total: 94,902 km, paved: 62,759 km (including 199 km of expressways), unpaved: 32,143 km (2012)), and the most crowded areas in this country are: Auckland 1.344 million; WELLINGTON (capital) 383,000 (2015).
+The urbanization rate in this country looks like the following: urban population: 86.3% of the total population (2015).

-The total number of population in New Zealand: 4,474,549 (July 2016 estimate) with a population growth rate of 0.8% (2016 estimate) and the most widely spoken language(s) are English (de facto official language) 89.8%, Maori (de jure official language) 3.5%, Samoan 2%, Hindi 1.6%, French 1.2%, Northern Chinese 1.2%, Yue 1%, other or not stated 20.5%, New Zealand Sign Language (de jure official language).
+The total population in New Zealand: 4,474,549 (July 2016 estimate) with a population growth rate of 0.8% (2016 estimate) and the most widely spoken language(s) are English (de facto official language) 89.8%, Maori (de jure official language) 3.5%, Samoan 2%, Hindi 1.6%, French 1.2%, Northern Chinese 1.2%, Yue 1%, other or not stated 20.5%, New Zealand Sign Language (de jure official language).
 Note: shares sum to 120.8% due to multiple responses on census (2013 estimate).
-In these days, New Zealand has to face with a net migration rate of 2.2 migrant(s) / 1,000 population (2016 estimate).
+These days, New Zealand has to face a net migration rate of 2.2 migrant(s) / 1,000 population (2016 estimate).

 You may find the following ethnic groups in New Zealand nowadays; European 71.2%, Maori 14.1%, Asian 11.3%, Pacific peoples 7.6%, Middle Eastern, Latin American, African 1.1%, other 1.6%, not stated or unidentified 5.4%note: based on the 2013 census of the usually resident population; percentages add up to more than 100% because respondents were able to identify more than one ethnic group (2013 estimate).